dart-lang/language/working/augmentations/feature-specification.md

 an initializer expression are processed in their source order.

 Each instance variable is initialized in turn, by evaluating its initializer expression.
-If the class has a primary constructor, the initializer expression is evaluated in the initializer list scope, otherwise it's evaluated in the class scope, and if the evaluation completes with a value, the instance variable is initialized to that value.
+If the class or enum has a primary constructor, the initializer expression is evaluated in the initializer list scope, otherwise it's evaluated in the body scope of the surrounding class or enum *(extension and extension type declarations cannot contain instance variable declarations, mixins and mixin-application classes cannot have primary constructors)*.

+*If the class has a constant generative constructor, then it's still a compile- time error if the class has any non-`final` instance variables, and it's still a compile-time error if an instance variable has an initializer expression that is not a potentially constant expression.*

+*Whether the evaluation uses the body scope or the initializer list scope, which has the body scope as parent scope, it's still an error if the expression refers to any instance member in the body scope.*

 After all instance variable initializers have been executed, constructor execution continues with executing as in Dart before this feature,